IronJam11/Creo/README.md

 ---

-This version highlights Celution’s **Celo zk identity layer** and maintains the core staking + AI framework while removing all references to 0G.
+This version highlights Creo’s **Celo zk identity layer** and maintains the core staking + AI framework while removing all references to 0G.

 ---